BitcoinDesign/Guide/guide/getting-started/software.md

 Some of these features come with highly complex technical challenges.
 One of which is reliance on third-party services, a sensitive topic for bitcoin applications since they require a high level of trust.
 Wallets may not support specific features or implement a component in a particular manner for this reason.

-Another reason is that standards continue to evolve as technology matures.
+Another reason is that standards continue to evolve as Bitcoin matures.
 Even fundamental aspects of Bitcoin like address formats and key generation are implementable in incompatible ways.

 </div>